nataliamadridb/281-Assignments/Week 3/Idea 2.md

 ## Identification Strategy

-This project adapts the identification strategy from Ottonello & Winberry (2020) to study whether firms with higher exposure to physical climate risk respond differently to monetary policy shocks in terms of their investment behavior.
-The approach uses a panel of firm-level investment outcomes interacted with high-frequency monetary policy shocks and firm-specific measures of climate risk.
-The identification relies on within-firm variation over time, allowing us to control for unobserved, time-invariant firm characteristics.
+I will follow the identification strategy from Ottonello & Winberry (2020) to study whether firms with higher exposure to physical climate risk respond differently to monetary policy shocks in terms of their investment behavior

 $$